Shougo/dpp-ext-installer/README.md

 Rollback is intended for quickly recovering from a plugin update that caused problems in your local environment.

-## FAQ

-### Why are lockfiles not supported?

-`dpp-ext-installer` currently does not support lockfiles (a pinned, shareable record of every plugin's exact commit used to reproduce the same state across multiple machines).

-The rollback feature covers the primary local-recovery use-case: if an update breaks something you can immediately revert.
-Lockfile support (cross-machine reproducibility) may be considered in the future, but it is not currently prioritized.

-If cross-machine reproducibility is important to you, you can manually copy the generated `rollback.json` files to other machines and restore with the `rollback` param.

 ## Screenshots

 ![install UI](install_ui.png)